David Benyamine: World Series of Poker

 Benyamine is primarily a cash game player, but due to comments from his friends, he started playing tournaments more regularly during the 2008 World Series of Poker.
 He has made four WSOP final tables, three of which were in 2008, which was the same year he won his first bracelet.
+He finished in 58th place in the 2010 WSOP Main Event.

 Other poker ventures

 Benyamine played high-stakes online poker under his own name at Full Tilt Poker until the site was shut down.

 Poker earnings

 As of 2020, his total live tournament winnings exceed $7,800,000.
 His forty cashes at the WSOP account for $2,541,000 of those winnings.

 Personal life

 Benyamine lives in Henderson, Nevada.
 He has one daughter, and was formerly engaged to professional poker and blackjack player Erica Schoenberg.
 The couple have since separated.